kubeflow/spark-operator/README.md

 ## User Guide

-For detailed user guide, please refer to [User Guide](https://www.kubeflow.org/docs/components/spark-operator/user-guide/).

-For API documentation, please refer to [API Specification](docs/api-docs.md).
+For detailed user guide and API documentation, please refer to [User Guide](https://www.kubeflow.org/docs/components/spark-operator/user-guide/) and [API Specification](docs/api-docs.md).

 If you are running Spark operator on Google Kubernetes Engine (GKE) and want to use Google Cloud Storage (GCS) and/or BigQuery for reading/writing data, also refer to the [GCP guide](https://www.kubeflow.org/docs/components/spark-operator/user-guide/gcp/).